NeuroShepherd/MunichStudentGuide/docs/visas.md

 * Australia
 * Most countries in Latin America

 A complete lsit of such countries can be found at this [Wiki page on the Schengen visa policies](https://en.wikipedia.org/wiki/Visa_policy_of_the_Schengen_Area).
+A detailed list of countries from which citizens can enter Germany without a visa and apply for a residence permit directly can be found on the [Studying in Germany](https://www.studying-in-germany.org/student-residence-permit-germany/) website.

 Traditionally, citizens of these countries **do not** need to apply for specific student visas.
 In fact, some Germany embassies/consulates explicitly discourage these nationals from making appointments or otherwise attempting to obtain student visas.
 Instead, official recommendations have been to simply arrive in Germany on a Schengen tourist visa, and to apply for the student residence permit upon arrival